-With tax season quickly approaching, could you use a break on your federal income tax return?
-The holidays are a common time to give, but you may think that giving is just not in your budget this year.
-Fortunately, charitable giving provides a myriad of benefits, not the least of which may be a deduction on your federal income tax return.
+As we move toward the end of the year and closer to tax season, could you use a break on your federal income tax return?
+Giving is common during the holidays, and now is the time to plan your final charitable contributions of the year.
+Charitable giving provides a myriad of benefits, not the least of which may be a deduction on your federal income tax return.